On the 256-dimensional gamma matrix representation of the Clifford algebra Cl(1,7) and its relation to the Lie algebra SO(1,9): Introduction

-In the space of 8-component spinors, contrary to \cite{Real-1,Real-2,Real-3,Real-4}, much more wide (extended) representations of the Clifford and SO(n) algebras can be found.
-Below the 256-dimensional representations $\textit{C}\ell^{\mathbb{R}}$(0,8) and $\textit{C}\ell^{\mathbb{R}}$(1,7) of the Clifford algebra together with corresponding representations of SO(10) and SO(1,9) algebras are put into consideration.
-The relationships between such Clifford and SO(m,n) algebras representations are investigated as well.
-Such new representations of these algebras over the field of real numbers will be useful for the additional investigations of the first order 8-component partial differential equations of the quantum field theory, see, e.g., \cite{Kri-1,Kri-2}, especially for the equation without redundant components for the spin 3/2 particle, suggested recently in \cite{Sim-1,Sim-2} and \cite{Book}.
+For the 8-component Dirac equation, contrary to Refs.
+[1--4], much more extended representations of the Clifford and SO(10), SO(1,9) algebras can be found.
+Below we consider (constructed with the help of additional operators) the gamma matrix algebras, which are isomorphic to the Clifford algebras $\textit{C}\ell^{\texttt{R}}$(0,8) and $\textit{C}\ell^{\texttt{R}}$(1,7) over the field of real numbers.
+The corresponding representations of SO(10) and SO(1,9) algebras are considered as well.
+Relationships between such representations of the Clifford and SO(10), SO(1,9) algebras are investigated.
+Such new representations of these algebras over the field of real numbers will be useful for additional studies of the first-order 8-component partial differential equations of the quantum field theory, see, e.g., [21, 22], especially for the equation without redundant components for the spin 3/2 particle, suggested recently in Refs.
+[5, 23, 24].

+Note that here we not consider generalizations of SO(10), SO(1,9) for an arbitrary SO(n), SO(m,n) algebras representations.
+We fixed only gamma matrix representations of the Lie algebras SO(10) and SO(1,9), which are necessary for our further investigations of the equations from [5, 23, 24].

+The finally mentioned suggestion for the possibility of SO(n), SO(m,n) is only the indication of the way.